relevance/labrepl/README.markdown

 * Run `lein deps` to install dependent libs.
 * Run `script/console` to launch the labrepl.
 * Browse to localhost:8080 for instructions.
+* Press Ctrl+D to exit the repl when you are done.

+# Thanks for contributions and reviews from

+* Larry Karnowski